deprecat3d/expo-foreground-actions/README.md

 tracking. iOS's limited 30-second window makes it impractical for such purposes.
 For background location tracking, alternatives like WorkManager or GTaskScheduler are more suitable.

-For usage instructions, please refer to the [Example](https://github.com/Acetyld/expo-foreground-actions/tree/main/example) provided.
+[OUT OF DATE] For usage instructions, please refer to the [Example](https://github.com/Acetyld/expo-foreground-actions/tree/main/example) provided.

 ---